What is Yellow Fever?

 How will my eligibility be decided for a yellow fever vaccine?

-It is important when travelling to South America and sub-Saharan Africa, that travelers receive a consultation on their vaccination requirements and eligibility from a trained medical professional.
+It is important when travelling to South America and sub-Saharan Africa, that travellers receive a consultation on their vaccination requirements and eligibility from a trained medical professional.
 At London Travel Clinic, our specialist nurses make an informed decision on whether someone should receive the vaccine or not.
 There are many points to consider, including, but not exclusively:

 - General wellbeing